seppzzz/HtmlEditor-Save-Scroll-Position/README.md

 ## Requirements

-SilverStripe 5 (tested with 5.2)
+SilverStripe 4
-PHP 8.2 or higher
+PHP 7.4 or higher

-For Silverstripe 4.x use the main-branch.
+For Silverstripe 5.x use the silverstripe_5 - branch.

 ## Installation